185 Woodland Place (Directions);

 Mr. Hunt holds a Bachelor of Music from Tennessee Technological University in Cookeville, Tennessee.
 While at Tech, he studied saxophone with Phil Barham, conducting with Joseph Hermann, and music education with Dr. Judith Sullivan.

-Mr. Hunt has been the band director at Burchfield Elementary School in Oneida, Tennessee, since 2009.
-He received building level and district level Teacher of the Year for Scott County Schools in 2016, and he was awarded tenure in 2018.
-He was named the VFW Teacher of the Year for Scott County in 2017.
 The Burchfield Band Program consists of a 5th-grade beginning band, a 6th-grade intermediate band, a 7th-8th-grade advanced band, a jazz band, a pep band, and an audition group for regional honor bands.
 While at Burchfield, Mr. Hunt’s students have earned multiple solo and ensemble medals, chairs at the ETSBOA and TSSBDA Jr. band clinics, and “Superior” concert festival ratings.

 As a performer, Mr. Hunt is a member of Wildwood Flutes, the Oak Ridge Community Band, and the Greater Knoxville Recorder Society.
 He has guest-conducted with the Scott High School, Oneida High School, and Cumberland Gap High School band programs.
 He has served as a band clinician for the TSSBDA Junior Band Clinic and the Concert Festival Pre-Assessment Clinic for McCreary and Williamsburg (KY).